Thursday, September 3, 2015

 Apre evènman, nou tounen pou tout bon

-N di mèsi, nou toujou douvan, chaje enspirasyon
+N di mèsi, nou toujou douvan, chaje

 Menm lè moun ap pale, jenès la apiye n